dleslie/physicsfs-egg/README.md

 Remember that most archive types and platform filesystems store their filenames in a case-sensitive manner, so you should be careful to specify it correctly.

 Files opened through PhysicsFS may NOT contain "." or ".." or ":" as dir elements.
 Not only are these meaningless on MacOS Classic and/or Unix, they are a security hole.
-Also, symbolic links (which can be found in some archive types and directly in the filesystem on Unix platforms) are NOT followed until you call physfs#permitSymbolicLinks.
+Also, symbolic links (which can be found in some archive types and directly in the filesystem on Unix platforms) are NOT followed until you call (permitSymbolicLinks #t).
 That's left to your own discretion, as following a symlink can allow for access outside the write dir and search paths.
 For portability, there is no mechanism for creating new symlinks in PhysicsFS.

 The write dir is not included in the search path unless you specifically add it.
 While you CAN change the write dir as many times as you like, you should probably set it once and stick to it.
 Remember that your program will not have permission to write in every directory on Unix and NT systems.

 All files are opened in binary mode; there is no endline conversion for textfiles.
 Other than that, PhysicsFS has some convenience functions for platform-independence.
 There is a function to tell you the current platform's dir separator ("\\" on windows, "/" on Unix, ":" on MacOS), which is needed only to set up your search/write paths.
 There is a function to tell you what CD-ROM drives contain accessible discs, and a function to recommend a good search path, etc.

 A recommended order for the search path is the write dir, then the base dir, then the cdrom dir, then any archives discovered.
 Quake 3 does something like this, but moves the archives to the start of the search path.
 Build Engine games, like Duke Nukem 3D and Blood, place the archives last, and use the base dir for both searching and writing.
-There is a helper function physfs#setSaneConfig that puts together a basic configuration for you, based on a few parameters.
-Also see the comments on physfs#getBaseDir, and physfs#getUserDir for info on what those are and how they can help you determine an optimal search path.
+There is a helper function (setSaneConfig) that puts together a basic configuration for you, based on a few parameters.
+Also see the comments on (getBaseDir), and (getUserDir) for info on what those are and how they can help you determine an optimal search path.

 PhysicsFS 2.0 adds the concept of "mounting" archives to arbitrary points in the search path.
 If a zipfile contains "maps/level.map" and you mount that archive at "mods/mymod", then you would have to open "mods/mymod/maps/level.map" to access the file, even though "mods/mymod" isn't actually specified in the .zip file.
 Unlike the Unix mentality of mounting a filesystem, "mods/mymod" doesn't actually have to exist when mounting the zipfile.
 It's a "virtual" directory.
 The mounting mechanism allows the developer to seperate archives in the tree and avoid trampling over files when added new archives, such as including mod support in a game...keeping external content on a tight leash in this manner can be of utmost importance to some applications.

 PhysicsFS is mostly thread safe.
-The error messages returned by physfs#getLastError are unique by thread, and library-state-setting functions are mutex'd.
+The error messages returned by (getLastError) are unique by thread, and library-state-setting functions are mutex'd.
 For efficiency, individual file accesses are not locked, so you can not safely read/write/seek/close/etc the same  file from two threads at the same time.
 Other race conditions are bugs  that should be reported/patched.

-While you CAN use stdio/syscall file access in a program that has physfs#* calls, doing so is not recommended, and you can not use system filehandles with PhysicsFS and vice versa.
+While you CAN use stdio/syscall file access in a program that has physfs calls, doing so is not recommended, and you can not use system filehandles with PhysicsFS and vice versa.

 Note that archives need not be named as such: if you have a ZIP file and rename it with a .PKG extension, the file will still be recognized as a ZIP archive by PhysicsFS; the file's contents are used to determine its type where possible.